Multimedia - Shooting Locations - Escape From New York

 Louis Union Station was designed by German-born architect Theodore C. Link of

 St. Louis who won the prized project in a nationwide contest.
-In the early 1980s
+It was once the

 consists of three main areas: The Head house, Midway and Train Shed.